microsoft/seismic-deeplearning/README.md

 To download the F3 Netherlands dataset for 2D experiments, please follow the data download instructions at [this github repository](https://github.com/yalaudah/facies_classification_benchmark) (section Dataset).

-Once you've downloaded the data set, make sure to create an empty `splits` directory, under the downloaded `data` directory.
+Once you've downloaded the data set, make sure to create an empty `splits` directory, under the downloaded `data` directory; you can re-use the same data directory as the one for Penobscot dataset created earlier.
 This is where your training/test/validation splits will be saved.

 ```
 cd data